opf/openproject/docs/installation/docker/README.md

-To achieve this, we recommend that you create a directory on your host system where the Docker Engine is installed (for instance: `/var/lib/openproject`) where all those data will be stored.
+To achieve this, we recommend that you create a directory on your host system where the Docker Engine is installed (for instance: `/var/lib/openproject`) where all this data will be stored.

 You can use the following commands to create the local directories where the data will be stored across container restarts, and start the container with